cedarwud/png2svg/docs/EXTRACTOR.md

   in `config/extract_adaptive.v1.yaml`.
 - When `--debug-dir` is used, OCR results are cached in `ocr_cache.json` to avoid re-running OCR across candidate templates.

+Text strategy modes (use `--text-mode` with `png2svg extract/convert`):
+- `template_text`: skip OCR and use canonical template strings.
+- `ocr_text`: use OCR outputs only (no template fallback).
+- `hybrid`: default; use OCR only when confidence is high and text passes sanity checks, otherwise fall back to template text.

+OCR normalization:
+- Domain lexicons are used to correct common OCR mistakes for known templates (e.g., 3GPP terms like `TTT`, `Hys`, `triggered`).
+- Corrections are counted under `extracted.ocr_stats.corrected_tokens` in params.

 Adaptive extractor settings are defined in `config/extract_adaptive.v1.yaml`.
 OCR cleanup knobs include `max_bbox_height_ratio`, `max_line_height_ratio`,